adobe/adobe-sensei-ai-functions/lesson4.md

 ---
 layout: module
-title: Lesson 3&#58; Adobe I/O Integration Setup
+title: Lesson 4&#58; Adobe I/O Integration Settings
 ---

 ## Overview
-Create a new integration (or update an existing one) to listen to Adobe CC Events, and specifically the asset created event.
+Create a new integration (or update an existing one) to listen to Adobe CC Events, and specifically the asset created event and configure a webhook.

 ## Exercises
 Go to the [Adobe I/O Console](https://console.adobe.io) and ensure the **Integrations** tab is selected